CommandPost/FCPCafe/docs/bugtracker.md

 If you manually try and force quit a process, you'll see Final Cut Pro start it up again when needed.

-What this means is that since **Final Cut Pro 10.6.6**, if Final Cut Pro crashes, it's NOT a third party FxPlug4 effect or a Workflow Extension - it's something in Apple's own code, and there's nothing third party developers can do about it, so there's no point emailing FxFactory, CoreMelt, MotionVFX, etc. to complain.
+What this means is that since **Final Cut Pro 10.6.6**, if Final Cut Pro crashes, it's NOT a third party FxPlug4 effect or a Workflow Extension - it's something in Apple's own code, and there's nothing third party developers can do about it, so there's no point emailing FxFactory, CoreMelt, MotionVFX, etc. to complain, as they'll just have to relay this information to Apple anyway.

 ---